Kubernetes upgrade notes: 1.27.x to 1.28.x

 I only upgrade from the latest version of the former major release.
 At the time writing this blog post 1.27.8 was the latest 1.27.x release.
 After reading the 1.27 CHANGELOG to figure out if any important changes where made between the current 1.27.x and latest 1.27.8 release I didn’t see anything that prevented me updating and I don’t needed to change anything.

 So I did the 1.27.8 update first.
-If you use my Ansible roles that basically only means to change k8s_release variable from 1.27.x to 1.27.8 and deploy the changes for the control plane and worker nodes as described in my upgrade guide.
+If you use my Ansible roles that basically only means to change k8s_ctl_release variable from 1.27.x to 1.27.8 (for the controller nodes) and the same for k8s_worker_release (for the worker nodes).
+Deploy the changes for the control plane and worker nodes as described in my upgrade guide.

 After that everything still worked as expected so I continued with the next step.